 □ Plant new strawberries.
 Remove flowers from newly planted strawberries to prevent fruiting in their first year.
 Pinch off runners on new strawberry plants.
 Put cloches over strawberries in frosty regions if you want an early corp.
 Allow access for bees.
 Cover berries with netting to keep away birds.

 □ Thin citrus fruit, apples, and peaches.
-Thin heavy-cropping nectarines and peaches when fruit is ½ in (1-1.5 cm) in diameter.
+Thin heavy-cropping nectarines and peaches when the fruit is ½ in (1-1.5 cm) in diameter.
 Protect open flowers from frost damage by draping muslin or horticultural fleece over trees at night.
 Mist open peach flowers with a fine spray to help the setting of fruit.

 □ Check for pests and diseases.
 Watch for signs of fire blight; prune affected branches and dispose of them.
 Watch for borers and caterpillars on trees.
 Hang coddling moth traps on apple trees.
 Spray against apple scab, mildew, and aphids.

-North and East and Midwest:
+North and East and Midwest

-□ Where the weather remains cold or snow is still on the ground, sow early cabbage, cauliflower, celery, tomatoes, radishes and peppers in hotbeds, cold frames, and greenhouses.
+□ Where the weather remains cold or snow is still on the ground, sow early cabbage, cauliflower, celery, tomatoes, radishes, and peppers in hotbeds, cold frames, and greenhouses.
 Get these crops started indoors for transplanting later.

 □ Mid-month when the soil begins to warm and is workable, prepare planting beds.
 Then sow hardy crops.
-Sow asparagus seed or set out roots in the garden.
+Sow asparagus seeds or set out roots in the garden.
 Sow cabbage and cauliflower in a sheltered spot.
 Set out horseradish, winter onions, and rhubarb.
 Dig up over-wintered parsnips.

 □ Mid-month sow hardy vegetables: parsnip, salsify, beets, cabbage, lettuce, mustard, parsley, and peas.
 Transplant out early cabbage and onions from hotbeds to open ground.